Characteristic cycles of real and complex constructible sheaves, revisited: Introduction

 in $T^\ast X_0$, where this equality holds true only over each relatively compact open subset of $X_0$. \end{theorem} For the proof of Theorem \ref{thm-limit}, we use some arguments similar to the ones in the proof of \cite[Theorem 4.2]{SV96}, but our proof is more sheaf theoretical in the sense that we study the deformations of objects in derived categories by using the non-characteristic deformation lemma in \cite[Proposition 2.7.2]{KS90}.
 At many points, instead of the stratified Morse theory of Goresky-MacPherson \cite{GM88}, we also make use of the results of the microlocal sheaf theory in \cite{KS90} as much as possible.
 Then eventually, to our surprise, we find that our proof of Theorem \ref{thm-limit} allows us to calculate not only the characteristic cycle but also the microlocal types of $\psi_f^{\RR}(F) \in \Db_{\RR-\mathrm{c}}(X_0)$ in many situations (see Example \ref{ex-realnearby} and Theorem \ref{thm-perverse} for the details).
 As an immediate consequence of Theorem \ref{thm-limit}, we obtain also formulas for the characteristic cycles of specialization and microlocaization sheaves, which have never been stated clearly before.
 See Section \ref{sec-realnearby} for the details.

 With Theorem \ref{thm-limit} and its proof at hand, in Section \ref{sec-cc} we then proceed to obtain formulas for the characteristic cycles of complex nearby and vanishing cycle sheaves.
 For this purpose, we first show in Lemma \ref{lem-nearby} that the complex nearby cycle sheaves (of complex constructible sheaves) can be expressed by our ``real'' nearby cycle functor and apply Theorem \ref{thm-limit}.
 Note that the resulting formula in Theorem \ref{thm-Gins} for the characteristic cycles of complex nearby cycle sheaves can be seen as a topological analogue of Ginsburg's one in \cite[Theorem 5.5]{Gin86}.
-Finally in Section \ref{sec-cc}, by various examples we will show that Theorem \ref{thm-limit} and its proof allow us to calculate the characteristic cycles of complex nearby and vanishing cycle sheaves explicitly.
+Finally in Section \ref{sec-cc}, by various examples we will show that Theorem \ref{thm-limit} and its proof allow us to calculate the characteristic cycles of complex nearby and vanishing cycle sheaves explicitly (for their applications to singularity theory, see the forthcoming paper \cite{FT26}).
 Note that also in \cite{Mas25} Massey studied the same problem and obtained various formulas, similar to but different from ours.
 It would be an interesting problem to study the relation between these two methods.

+{\bf Acknowledgement:} The authors are grateful to Professor Pierre Schapira for several discussions with him during the preparation of this paper.